Is my Cloud going to Rain on me? (what is a Cloud Security Review, and why do I need it?)

 The attack scenarios listed above are only a fraction of the potential attack paths in modern cloud environments.
 Therefore, companies should perform a cloud security review to understand the feasibility of such an attack.

 By nature, a cloud security review is conducted using a “White-Box” approach.
 The reviewer needs permissions to the API and console access to run queries and examine the cloud configuration.
 As every system’s design varies, there is no automatic silver bullet - understanding the system’s context is critical for the success of the security review (for example, in some cases, S3 buckets should be publicly open by design as lacking context, can be treated mistakenly as a “vulnerability”).

 The first activity in a cloud security review is mapping the cloud-based attack surface (should one access Grafana / MongoDB / Elasticsearch from the internet?).

 After mapping the attack surface, the hypothesis shown below is that an attacker now has some access to your cloud environment.
 So the question we aim to answer is, "what damage can an attacker do at this point?"

 ● Configuration of IAM policies, groups, and users

 ● Monitoring and audit rules

-Data breaches in recent years show that security misconfiguration in the cloud is the root cause of the majority of these incidents.
-Implementing a cloud security review during the process of becoming SOC2 / ISO27001 compliant is just as important as performing a penetration test or a security code review for a specific system.
+Data breaches in recent years show that security misconfiguration in the cloud is the root cause of most of these incidents.
+Therefore, implementing a cloud security review while becoming SOC2 / ISO27001 compliant is just as important as performing a penetration test or a security code review for a specific system.

-Just as developers are not responsible for conducting penetration tests and code reviews for their own code, Cloud operations should not oversee their own cloud security implementation.
+As developers are not responsible for conducting penetration tests and code reviews, cloud operations should not oversee their cloud security implementation.
 These types of security reviews should be performed by certified professionals.